PM-Notes/Prince2/README.md

 *Initiation Stage Plan* is created in *Starting Up a project* and subsequent stage plans are created within *Managing a stage Boundary*.

+A stage plan is required for each management stage and each stage plan is finilaised near to the end of the previous stage.
+This provides more confidence as the stage plan is produced close to the time when the planned events will take place.
+Stage plans are performed with the benefit of hindsignt of the performoance of earlier stages and are much shorter in duration than the project plan.

 Defined as:

 > A detailed plan used as a basis for project management control throughout a management stage.

 ### Team Plan (optional)

 Covers the work of the team during a stage and are *optional*.
+A format is not prescribed for Team Plans as there may be more than one team on a project possibly from differnt organistions, with differnt internal plan processes.

+Team Managers produce Team Plans in parallel with the production of a stage plan, or when a Work Package has been accepted during the Managing Product Delivery process.

 ## Product Based Planning (use for all plans)